Montana-Media-Arts/MART500/Syllabus.md

 - Discuss the role of research in academia and art.
 - Employ art-based research methods.
     - This includes:
+		    - Developing an understanding of the difference between:
+				    - Practice-led research and research-led practice
+				    - Practice-based research
-        - Developing the capability to identify appropriate arts-based research methods.
+        - Developing the capability to identify appropriate arts-based research sub-methods.
         - Identifying and utilizing appropriate resources and tools.
 - Utilize modern research tools.
 - Analyze and validate peer research.
 - Create artwork that is intimately connected with arts-based research.
-- Create a written article resulting from arts-based research.
+- Create a written article resulting from original and novel arts-based research.

-## Course Modality/Format

-Due to the ongoing COVID-19 pandemic, the Department of Media Arts has moved all of our classes to online/asynchronous or remote/synchronous for Fall 2020.
-As a result, this course will be delivered via a remote/synchronous modality.
-We will still meet at the specified time above, via Zoom.
-Additional materials will be available via the course Moodle and potentially a github.com-based site.

 #### Course Recording